Types of Degrees Human Biology Majors Are Getting

 |Hispanic or Latino||256|

-Americans aren’t the only ones with an interest in Human Biology.
+Human Biology appeals to people across the globe.
 About 3.0% of those with this major are international students.
 The most popular countries for students from outside the country are:

 - South Korea